 (2) Private Mediation:

-In this type of mediation process the Institutions, organizations or Public sector announce their Mediators on Fix-fees bases.
+In this type of mediation process, the Institutions, organizations or the Public sector announce their Mediators on a Fix-fees basis.
 Private Mediations are more secure and confidential than Court Referred Mediation.

 Stages of Mediation in India:

-There are mainly 6 stages of Mediation process in General:
+There are mainly 6 stages of the Mediation process in General:

 - Mediators Opening Statement:

-The important step of Mediation Process where Mediator introduce the whole mediation process.
+The important step of the Mediation Process where the Mediator introduces the whole mediation process.
 Explains the rules, goals try to cooperate with everyone.
-Also try to facilitate this process for everyone.
+Also, try to facilitate this process for everyone.